CyVerse-learning-materials/cyverse_quickstart_template/README.md

     For convenience, the templates have a few ReStructured text elements that
     may not be properly converted by Pandoc.
 You will need to check the converted ReStructured text.
 You can use an online viewer [http://rst.ninjs.org/](http://rst.ninjs.org/) or you can view live changes using restview [http://rst.ninjs.org/](http://rst.ninjs.org/)
+7. You may need to edit the *'config.py'* file to change the following lines:
+     - (line 113) html_theme = 'sphinx_rtd_theme'
+     - (line 52) copyright = 'YEAR, CyVerse'

+    We have provided a sample  *'config.py'* file in the */misc* folder which you could also edit and replace.
-8. Build the tutorial:
+9. Build the tutorial:

         $ make html
-9. Your HTML site will be in the _build directory that has been created.
+10. Your HTML site will be in the _build directory that has been created.
-10. Commit your changes and push the tutorial back to GitHub.
+11. Commit your changes and push the tutorial back to GitHub.
-11. Notify [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
+12. Notify [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
 We will review and verify the contribution, and add you as a maintainer repo in the CyVerse collection.
 You should make future edits following the instructions above for 'Fixing and/or improving documentation via GitHub.'
 Alternatively, you can host your tutorial independently on ReadTheDocs following their [instructions for importing documentation](https://docs.readthedocs.io/en/latest/getting_started.html#import-your-docs).

 ## Other tutorial elements